PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Fill the environment variables.
 - Run `php artisan key:generate` (this will fill the `APP_KEY` environment variable).
 - run `php artisan migrate` command.
+- For demo purpose you can run `php artisan db:seed --class=DemoSeeder` to populate the database.

 ## How to serve the project
-`php artisan serve`
+Run `php artisan serve`

 ## Known issues
 None... yet !

 ## Objectives
-- Setting up the entities
+- Setting up :
-- Set laravel to be an API backend
+  - models
+  - seeders
+  - factories
+  - controllers
+  - routes
-- Tokens must have 24h limit of validity;
+- Tokens must have 24h limit of validity
+- Routes should be secured.